dinalzein/CANINE-BERT-Experiments/README.md

 ## Results for [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/)
 The results below present a comparison between BERT and CANINE on SQuAD.
-For the F1-score, larger is better.
+For the F1-score results, larger is better.

 | Model           |Input     | Training Loss | Evaluation Loss | Exact Match |F1-score
 |---              |---       |---            |---    					 |---          |---